smart-edge-open/ido-specs/doc/getting-started/network-edge/controller-edge-node-setup.md

    [edgenode_vca_group]
    ```
-2. Features can be enabled in `group_vars/all/10-default.yml` file by tweaking the configuration variables.
+2. Features can be enabled in `group_vars/all/10-open.yml` file by tweaking the configuration variables.
-3. Settings regarding the kernel, grub, hugepages & tuned can be customized in `group_vars/edgenode_group/10-default.yml`.
+3. Settings regarding the kernel, grub, hugepages & tuned can be customized in `group_vars/edgenode_group/10-open.yml`.
    > Default settings in single-node cluster mode are those of the Edge Node, i.e. kernel & tuned customization enabled.
 4. Single-node cluster can be deployed by running command: `./deploy_ne.sh single`

 ## Docker Registry

 Docker registry is a storage and distribution system for Docker Images.
 On OpenNESS environment, Docker registry service deployed as a pod on Master Node.
 Docker Registry authentication enabled with self-signed certificates and all worker and master node will have access to docker registry.

-## Deploy Docker Registry:
+### Deploy Docker Registry

-Ansible “docker_registry” roles created on openness-experience-kits.
-For deploying docker registry on Kubernetes master node roles are enabled on openness-experience-kits “network_edge.yml” file.
+Ansible "docker_registry" roles created on openness-experience-kits.
+For deploying docker registry on Kubernetes master node roles are enabled on openness-experience-kits "network_edge.yml" file.

  ```ini
   role: docker_registry/master